Help To Buy Equity Loan Scheme 2021 - 2023 Explained

 - An equity loan provided by the Government, which only applies to registered new build homes in England.

-- Available to all home buyers with a min 5% deposit, not just first time buyers.
+- Available to all First Time Buyers with a min 5% deposit.
 However it must be the only residence.

 - The government will lend a maximum of 20% (up to £120,000), 40% in London (up to £240,000) on a property value up to £600,000.

 - Regional property price caps are in place.
 For London the maximum property value is £600,000

 - You’ll work with your local agent to get approval before proceeding with the buying process.